 Always provide photo copies of your personal documents (e.g. marriage certificates, school records, etc.) unless you are specifically requested to include an original and/or certified copy.

-When you assemble the application package, place your cover letter on top, USCIS forms next, followed by any supporting documentation.
+When you assemble the application package, place your payment (if applicable) on top, followed by a cover letter, USCIS form(s), and any supporting documentation.
 Do not use staples.
 USCIS prefers the use of ACCO fasteners to hold together thick or bulky applications.

 After You Have Filed